php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader-mini.md

     3. The fully qualified class name MUST have a terminating class name.

-    4. Alphabetic characters in in the fully qualified class name MAY be any combination of lower case and upper case.
+    4. Alphabetic characters in the fully qualified class name MAY be any combination of lower case and upper case.

     5. Fully qualified class names MUST NOT differ only in case.